Portfolio Risk Management & Hedging Philosophy

 | CS-HPI Futures | OTC / exchange futures | Portfolio-wide | National home price decline >15% | Tier 3 Full Hedge activation | 0.50% NAV |

-The following write-ups describe each of the eight instruments in ACM’s tactical hedging toolkit — what each instrument is, how it achieves its market exposure, how ACM deploys it within the fund’s risk framework, and the key risks that constrain its use.
+The following write-ups describe each of the six instruments in ACM’s beta hedging toolkit — what each instrument is, how it achieves its market exposure, how ACM deploys it within the fund’s risk framework, and the key risks that constrain its use.
 These descriptions are intended to give investors complete transparency into the mechanics of every hedging vehicle the fund may employ.

 TBT is an exchange-traded fund managed by ProShares that seeks daily investment results corresponding to two times the inverse (−2x) of the daily performance of the ICE U.S. Treasury 20+ Year Bond Index.
 When the index falls 1% in a day — meaning long-duration Treasury bond prices declined, implying rates rose — TBT is designed to gain approximately 2%.
 The fund accomplishes this through a combination of derivatives including Treasury futures, swap agreements, and options rather than through direct short-selling of Treasury bonds, which makes it accessible to investors who cannot hold margin accounts.